 Affiliate marketing without cookies – can you imagine?
-Tracking accurately affiliate sales without any cookies in the process?
+Tracking affiliate sales accurately without any cookies in the process?
+Cookieless affiliate tracking?
 Once again, panic reigns in the world of affiliate marketers and advertisers.
 Just when we are getting used to the GDPR, Chrome (responsible for 70% of web browsing) will block third-party tracking cookies.

 Furthermore, Apple makes tracking on an iPhone optional based on the user’s opt-in.
 What does it mean for the future of affiliate marketing?

 If you are in the affiliate marketing business, you most likely ask yourself, what is going to change in 2023, when cookies are going to be blocked?